restartus/restart/model/src/README.md

 We do not use module logging although this is available.
 We use our own opinionated logging tool that dumps logs hierarchically into `main.log`.
 Each module you create should have this in the class __init__() where you should see a `log_root` coming in from the main caller.
+The logging code needs to abstracted, but basically if you utter this, then log.debug will just work in your classes and you want to pass log_root to each class:

 ```
+        from util import Log
+          def YourClass(...., log_root: Optional[Log])
             # create a sublogger if a root exists in the model
-        global log
+            self.log_root = log_root  # log_root is passed
             if log_root is not None:
-            self.log_root = log_root
+              # create a specific logger that inherits from our log tree
-            log = self.log = self.log_root.log_class(self)
+              log = log_root.log_class(self)
+            else:
-        # sample use
+              # just use a standalong logger
+              log = logging.getLogger(__name__)
+        self.log = log
+        # demonstration
-        log.debug(f"{log=}")  # will appear in main.log
+        log.debug(f"{log=}")  # will appear log file typically test.log
         log.critical("panic stop")   # will appear on the console
+        # to change the logging levels in your code

-        # the sample code to move up the logging for a period and then turn it
+        # to turn up the console logging and then down again
-        # off so if you are debugging a module and want more on the console
+        log_root.con.setLevel(logging.DEBUG)
+        log_root.con.setLevel(logging.WARNING)
+        # to turn off some of the log file just
+        log_root.fh.setLevel(logging.WARNING)
+        # to get rid of all logging entirely works for all
+        # handlers
+        log_root.log.setLevel(logging.CRITICAL)
+        # to add your own custom handler
+        log_root.log.add_handler(_your_handler_)

         self.log_root.con.setLevel(logging.CRITICAL)
         my_test_function_that_does_not_work()
         self.log_root.con.setLevel(logging.DEBUG)